 Great Bustard Group

-The Great Bustard Group has been honoured with the patronage of His Royal Highness The Prince of Wales.
-HRH Prince of Wales visited the project base on Salisbury Plain in 2017.
-He became patron in 2019.
+The Great Bustard Group was honoured with the patronage of His Royal Highness The former Prince of Wales.
+He visited the project on Salisbury Plain in 2017 and became patron in 2019.

 Our trustees have a wealth of experience across wildlife conservation and the world of business.